cescoffier/reactive-coffeeshop-demo/README.md

 You need to run:

 * the coffee shop service
-* one or more of the the HTTP, Java Kafka or Node.js Kafka baristas
+* one or more of the the HTTP, Quarkus Kafka or Node.js Kafka baristas

 In 3 or more terminals: